connext/xapp-starter/README.md

 Contracts:
 - Transfer.sol

-## Unpermissioned
+## Unauthenticated

 Transfer funds and/or call a target contract with arbitrary calldata on the Receiving Chain.
-Assuming the receiving side is an unpermissioned call, this flow is essentially the same as a simple transfer except encoded calldata is included in the `xcall`.
+Assuming the receiving side is an unauthenticated call, this flow is essentially the same as a simple transfer except encoded calldata is included in the `xcall`.
 The call can simply use `amount: 0` if no transfer is required.

 Example use cases:
 - Deposit funds into a liquidity pool on the Receiving Chain